-This May, I was traveling to Utah for a work training and retreat.
+This May, I was traveling to Utah for a Green Smoothie Girl work retreat.
 It was 106 degrees, and I fanned myself with my ticket printout while I squeezed down the small aisle of the airplane.
 I found my seat, 7A, and sat down next to an older woman with long, gray hair and a welcoming smile.
 After shoving my backpack under the seat in front of me, I turned to her and said hello.

 We had a nice, long conversation on that three-hour flight.
 I heard all about her recent trip to Scotland where she was tracing her family’s lineage, and about her travels throughout the world when she was younger.
 She told me about volunteering at animal shelters, owning three businesses, getting married to her high school sweetheart, working as an editor at a big magazine, and many other experiences.
 She’s had a full and happy life in her 67 years.